 If the problem is reproduced, stop and use the logs to troubleshoot the problem

-If the problem is not yet reproduced, repeat from step 5.
+If the problem isn't yet reproduced, repeat from step 5.

 This method allows testing your plugins against the Cordova Android/iOS Engine of a MABS version.
 However, mobile apps generated by OutSystems have a native shell with built-in plugins that OutSystems uses internally.
 This means that this method won’t allow detecting any incompatibility between your plugins and the built-in plugins because they're not installed.

 Another way of finding out which plugins may be causing issues is removing one by one and generating the app at each removal.
-If the problem disappears, you found the plugin that is causing the issue.
+If the problem disappears, you found the plugin that's causing the issue.

 If none of the approaches in this document helped troubleshooting the issue, consider opening a support case to get help from the OutSystems Support.